4d/4d-for-ios/docs/Listform-StoryboardCustomTemplate.md

 ![Storyboard label display names](assets/custom-listform/storyboard-label-display-name.png)

-Go straight to your project editor select your Custom list template from the Forms section then Build and Run.
+Go to your project editor, select your list form template from the Forms section, then select Build and Run.

 Here is the simulator result :